intake/intake/docs/source/use_cases.rst

 Data sources to be self-describing
 ----------------------------------

-Having a bunch of files in some directly is a very common pattern for data storage in the wild.
+Having a bunch of files in some directory is a very common pattern for data storage in the wild.
 There may or may not be a README file co-located giving some information in a human-readable form, but generally not structured - such files are usually different in every case.